kushv818/embedded-onboarding/section-05/hardware_filtering/digital_filtering.md

 # Introduction

 This document assumes you have read `analog_filtering.md`.
-Digital filtering is a conceptual extension of analog filtering, since it requires a stronger understanding of the calculus drives the process of filtering.
+Digital filtering is a conceptual extension of analog filtering, since it requires a stronger understanding of the calculus that drives the process of filtering.

 Digital filtering is the process of filtering in the *digital domain*.
 The general idea is to sample a voltage with an ADC through time, then mathematically process it to filter out noise.